28 Orienting Your Intern: Office Basics, Your Policies and Procedures, and Parking and Transportation

 - Necessary passwords or codes

-- Add students to group/departmental email lists
+- Add interns to group/departmental email lists

 - Any unique supplies or software downloads to work virtually if needed (technology, access, etc)